microsoft/migrate-java-ee-app-to-azure-training/03-migrating-database/README.md

 az postgres server create --resource-group sharearound --name sharearound-<unique-id> --location westus2 --admin-user postgres --admin-password p0stgr@s1 --sku-name B_Gen5_1
 ```

-While this command is running, please feel free to review
+While this command is running, please feel free to review the
 [Azure Database for PostgreSQL documentation](https://docs.microsoft.com/en-us/azure/postgresql/)

 Once the command completes take note of the output and capture the value of the